cinchy-co/Documentation/cinchy-glossary.md

 When setting up a Data Sync, you must define which destination to push data to.
 Cinchy maintains [a robust list](data-syncs/supported-data-sync-destinations/) of Data Destination connectors and is always working on adding more into the [Connections Experience](cinchy-glossary.md#connections-experience).

+### Data Experience

+A data experience is a deployable package in Cinchy consisting of tables, queries, groups, and data sync configurations designed for a specific business workflow.

 #### Data Source(s)

 When setting up a Data Sync, you must define which source to pull data from.
 Cinchy maintains [a robust list](data-syncs/supported-data-sync-sources/) of Data Source connectors and is always working on adding more into the [Connections Experience.](cinchy-glossary.md#connections-experience)